What exactly is a “green” Christmas?

 Go for reused wrapping paper

-Wrapping paper is part of the magic of Christmas, and we wouldn’t want to take that from you.
-However, it turns into waste the second the present is unwrapped.
-So, there has to be a better way to make wrapping paper more sustainable.
+As beautiful as the wrapping paper is, it turns into waste the second the present is unwrapped.
+So, there must be a better way to make wrapping paper more sustainable.
 And there are plenty!
 If you chose a wrapping paper made of recycled materials, you’ll already be reducing its carbon footprint impact.
 But you don’t even need to buy new one – why not reusing it from previous years?
 You can even make your custom wrapping paper from old newspaper pages and use old cardboard boxes to make name tags.
 Either way, try to avoid tape, so it’s possible to reuse it next year.

 -